Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-11.md

 Hashes are used to navigate internally!
 So:

-`github.io/user-name/index.html#contact` would navigate to the element with the `id="contact"` within the smae page.
+`github.io/user-name/index.html#contact` would navigate to the element with the `id="contact"` within the same page.

 <!-- > -->